You love your dog, but is your yard safe for your pooch?

 Homeowners apply an estimated 78 million pounds of insecticide, herbicide and fungicide each year to their homes, lawn and gardens, according to the EPA.
 That’s up to 20 times higher than what’s used on agricultural lands.
 That’s shocking.

 And even scarier, according to the EPA, a recent study of pesticide exposure among children living in major U.S. metropolitan areas, found traces of garden chemicals in 99% of the 110 children tested.

 Dogs Are at Risk with Chemically Treated Lawns

 Did you know exposure to herbicide-treated lawns has been associated with significantly higher bladder cancer risk in dogs?
 Dogs live in the yard in a way that we don’t.
-You and I sitting on the back patio is not the same as our dog rolling around in the grass all day.
+You and I sitting on the back patio is not the same as our dog rolling around in the grass.

 A study funded by NCBI (The National Center for Biotechnology Information) examined how dogs were affected by our chemically treated lawns and found herbicides in the urine of dogs after home lawn chemicals were applied.

 Chemicals were commonly detected in grass residues from treated lawns, and from untreated lawns suggesting chemical drift from nearby treated areas.
 As a result, dogs could be exposed to chemicals through contact with their own lawn (treated or contaminated through drift) or through contact with other grassy areas on their walks.

 The double whammy is your pets can be affected even when you are doing the best thing by not using chemicals on your lawn, but your neighbor isn’t.

 “The whole thing matters,” says Ramie Gulyas, the owner of Follow Your Nose in Evanston.
 “If your neighbor is spraying Roundup and it rains, those chemicals will run off in your yard and your pet will wallow in it.
 It will get into your vegetable garden.